 In accordance with FASB, unconditional promises to give cash and other assets are reported at fair value at the date the promise is received.
-All contributions and investment income are available for undesignated use unless specifically restricted by the donor.
+All contributions and investment income are available for unrestricted use unless specifically restricted by the donor.
 Amounts received and investment income earned that are designated for future periods or restricted by the donor for specific purposes are reported as donor restricted support that increases those net asset classes.
 Conditional promises to give are not recognized until they become unconditional; that is, when the conditions on which they depend are substantially met.
-The Organization reports donor-restricted support whose restrictions are met in the same reporting period as undesignated support.
+The Organization reports donor-restricted support whose restrictions are met in the same reporting period as unrestricted support.

 The Organization records the value of donated property, goods or services when there is an objective basis available to measure their value.
 Donated property, materials and equipment are reflected as contributions in the accompanying statements at their estimated values at date of receipt.
-No amounts have been reflected in the statements of activities and changes in net assets for volunteer services because the criteria for recognition of such volunteer effort under FASB guidance have not been satisfied.
+No amounts have been reflected in the statement of activity for volunteer services because the criteria for recognition of such volunteer effort under FASB guidance have not been satisfied.
 Nevertheless, volunteers have donated a substantial amount of their time to the program services of the Organization.
-The Organization recognized \$30,400 and \$25,000 in donated legal services during the years ended December 31, 2019 and 2018, respectively.
+The Organization recognized \$29,400 and \$30,400 in donated legal services during the years ended December 31, 2020 and 2019, respectively.